 You can read my article about repetition of moves in chess for further information on this topic.

 50 move rule

-As per the standard chess rules, If the no pawn movement and piece capture has been made within the last 50 moves then the player with the turn to move can claim for a draw.
+As per the standard chess rules, If no pawn movement and no capture has been made within the last 50 moves then the player with the turn to move can claim for a draw.
 However, if he/she forgets, then the game is automatically drawn by the new 75 move rule.

 Insufficient mating material

 If either of the players has insufficient material (pieces) to checkmate each other’s king then the game is immediately drawn.
 So for example, if you and your opponent both have only the kings then the game is drawn.